 The quality of the water supply can be affected by how is it stored and piped within your property.
 The water industry has produced a booklet to make sure that you are aware of your responsibilities and how to maintain the high quality of the supply within your property.
-This is available from WaterUK at www.water. org.uk/sites/default/files/wp/2019/06/ Water-In-The-Home-2015-FINAL.pdf or please call us on 0345 717 1100 and request a copy.
+This is available from WaterUK at www.water. org.uk/Looking_after_water_in_your home, or please call us on 0345 717 1100 and request a copy.